Let the Music Do the Talking (song)

-"Let the Music Do the Talking" is a song recorded by The Joe Perry Project in 1980 and later re-recorded by the re-united Aerosmith in 1985.
+"Let the Music Do the Talking" is a song recorded by the Joe Perry Project in 1980 and later re-recorded by the re-united Aerosmith in 1985.
 It was written by Joe Perry.

 Overview

-After guitarist Joe Perry left Aerosmith in 1979, he formed a new band, The Joe Perry Project in which Ralph Morman was the lead singer.
+After guitarist Joe Perry left Aerosmith in 1979, he formed a new band, the Joe Perry Project in which Ralph Morman was the lead singer.
 The band's first album Let the Music Do the Talking was released in 1980.

 In 1984, Perry and Brad Whitford rejoined Aerosmith.
 Aerosmith recorded the album Done with Mirrors in 1985.
 Lead singer Steven Tyler and the other band members liked Perry's "Let the Music Do the Talking" and decided to include it on the new album.
 The song was re-recorded with mostly new lyrics sung by Tyler, and the running time was reduced by about a minute.
-The song was issued as a single shortly before the album's release, peaking at #18 on the Mainstream Rock Tracks chart.
+The song was issued as a single shortly before the album's release, peaking at number 18 on the Mainstream Rock Tracks chart.